A Overview of matrix facts

 The rank of a matrix is the number of linearly independent columns of the matrix.

-If \(\mathbf{X}\) is an \(n\times p\) matrix that has linearly dependent columns, but removing a single column results in a linearly independent matrix, then the rank of \(\mathbf{X}\) would be \(p-1\).
+If \(\mathbf{X}\) is an \(n\times p\) matrix with linearly dependent columns but removing a single column results in a linearly independent matrix, then the rank of \(\mathbf{X}\) is \(p-1\).

-An \(n\times p\) matrix has full rank its rank equals \(\min(n, p)\), i.e., the smallers of its number of rows and columns.
+An \(n\times p\) matrix has full rank if its rank equals \(\min(n, p)\), i.e., the smaller of its number of rows and columns.